Scott's Law / Failure to Yield to an Emergency Vehicle

 - If possible, yield the right-of-way by making a full lane change not adjacent to the police or emergency vehicle

-- If changing lanes would be impossible or unsafe, you must proceed with due caution, reduce your speed, and leave a safe distance until past the emergency vehicle.
+- If changing lanes would be impossible or unsafe, you must proceed with due caution, reduce your speed, and leave a safe distance until you are past the emergency vehicle.

 Drivers must take these actions for any vehicle authorized to be equipped with oscillating, rotating or flashing lights (i.e. police vehicles, ambulances, firetrucks, and tow trucks).
 The full statute can be found under the Illinois Vehicle Code - 625 ILCS 5/11-907(c).Scott's Law Fines